os-climate/witness-energy/energy_models/models/liquid_fuel/fischer_tropsch/documentation/fischer_tropsch_disc.markdown

 ![](fasihi2016.PNG)
 (Image Credit: [^5])

+## Heat
+The Fischer-Tropsch reaction is carried out over supported cobalt-based catalysts at 20–30 bar and at temperatures below 240 °C. The FTS is a highly exothermic reaction due to a standard reaction enthalpy of −165kJ/molCO.[^8]

 [^1]: [De Klerk , A. (2013) FischerTropsch Process.
 Kirk Othmer Encyclopedia of Chemical Technology.
 Weinheim: Wiley-VCH](https://onlinelibrary.wiley.com/doi/abs/10.1002/0471238961.fiscdekl.a01)